Sharon-B/Recipe-Box/README.md

 ## Future Features

 * Confirm delete
-* Add Favourites functionality so users can like or favourite a recipe and it would be added to their profile page for easy access.
+* Add Favourites functionality so users can like or favourite a recipe and it would be added to their profile page for easy access
-* Add Comments - enable registered users to comment on other recipes.
+* Add Comments - enable registered users to comment on other recipes
-* Add superuser functionality for admins.
+* Add superuser functionality for admins
-* Build out user profile with option for profile image/avatar, allow user to delete their own profile.
+* Build out user profile with option for profile image/avatar, allow user to delete their own profile

 # Technologies Used